eughanbell/JH03/README.md

 docker compose up
 ```

-To rebuild first, you may need to run the following first
+If the code has changed, you will need to run the following first
 ```
 docker compose build
 ```